cs440lang/lectures/slides/09-typecheck.md

 <!-- pause -->

-A type-checker tries to derive the judgment `Γ ⊢ e : τ` for program `e`.
+A type-checker tries to prove the judgment `⊢ e : τ` for program `e`.
 If it succeeds, the program is *well-typed*, else it is *ill-typed*.

 ---